A Strong America

 Marine Corps: Ooh Rah and Happy Birthday

-On Nov.
-10, which marks the 241st anniversary of the Marine Corps’ founding, many will be donning their dress blues to celebrate the occasion.
+On November 10, the 243rd anniversary of the founding of the Marine Corps, many will be donning their dress blues to celebrate the occasion.

 “While there’s little substantive evidence to back up the tavern tale — some historians maintain that a pub called the Conestoga Wagon was the more likely recruitment site,” notes History.com.
 “It remains a part of Marine lore to this day.”